arm-university/micro-course/Markdown microcourse v2.md

 **Indentation**

 You may have noticed that all the lines after **while True:** are indented four spaces.
-This is done to help the reader see what code sits within other code, much like in MakeCode where blocks sit inside each other.
+This is done to show the Python interpreter that the code belongs to the **while** loop, much like in MakeCode where blocks sit inside each other.

 ![080_03](/images/080_03.png)